tohirbeka1997-ops/dunyozamin1/docs/prd.md

 - Delete adjustments (if allowed)

 **Cashier:**
+- View only
-- View only\n- No adjustment rights
+- No adjustment rights

 #### 4.5.10 Technical Requirements
 **Inventory Table Structure:**